wp-media/wp-rocket/README.md

-Task Scheduler
+Action Scheduler
 ===========

-A robust task scheduling system for Wordpress
+A robust action scheduling system for Wordpress